JamesSkemp/words/content/post/itunes-playlists-to-xml-version-10-released.md

 +++
-title = "iTunes Playlists to Xml - version 1.0 released" summary = "Version 1.0 of iTunes Playlists to Xml has been released.
+title = "iTunes Playlists to Xml - version 1.0 released" description = "Version 1.0 of iTunes Playlists to Xml has been released.
 Comments and suggestions are always welcome." draft = false comments = false date = "2009-03-29T22:08:00-05:00"